-If it’s fall, it must be financial aid form season, and if you’re like many of the parents in our Paying for College 101 Facebook group, the thought of diving into the FAFSA is giving your heart palpitations.
+If it’s fall, it must be financial aid application season, and if you’re like many of the parents in our Paying for College 101 Facebook group, you have FAFSA questions — the thought of diving into the FAFSA is giving your heart palpitations.
 As one member said, “I’m having a FAFSA meltdown.
 I think I’ll let my spouse handle this.”

 Remember, ALL families should fill out the FAFSA, and you want to fill it out on the early side, because many schools award aid on a first-come-first serve basis.